All Content on This Web Site Copyright 2008-2013 All Rights Reserved - Patrick McGowan - McGowan Pineywoods Cattle Farm

 Livestock For Sale

-Sales have been good.
-Right now we have one Conway Bull and one heifer available.
+Sales have been great!
+We only have one Conway Bull available, age six months.
 Next calves are due end of 2013.

 Farm Videos and Photos